Skip to content

 • Linux /Documents

-• Obtain the Ensoniq SD-1/32 sd132 AND Ensoniq LCD 2x40_vfx ROM files and place these files in that folder AND zip them to sd132.zip.
+• Obtain the Ensoniq SD-1/32 sd132 AND Ensoniq LCD 2x40_vfx ROM files and place these files in that ROMs folder (zipped or unzipped):

 • Filename